Vern Burke

-Vernon Eugene Burke (born April 30, 1941) is a former American football tight end who played five seasons in the NFL with the San Francisco 49ers, Atlanta Falcons, and the New Orleans Saints.
+Vernon Eugene Burke (born April 30, 1941) is an American former professional football player who was a tight end for five seasons in the National Football League (NFL) with the San Francisco 49ers, Atlanta Falcons, and the New Orleans Saints.

-High school career
+Early life

 Burke attended North High School in Bakersfield, California and starred in football.

 College career

 Burke attended Bakersfield College before he enrolled at Oregon State to play football.
 He lettered in football in 1961 and 1962, earning a spot as a first-team Consensus All-American at split end in 1962.
 Burke caught 69 passes for 1,007 yards, both NCAA records at the time.
 The Beavers finished 9–2 after a 6–0 victory over Villanova in the Liberty Bowl.
 The Beavers' lone touchdown in that game came on a 99-yard rushing touchdown by Beaver quarterback and 1962 Heisman Trophy winner, Terry Baker.

 For his achievements in his senior season, Burke was chosen to play in the 1963 East-West Shrine Game and 1963 Hula Bowl.
 Burke was also awarded the 1963 W.J.
 Voit Memorial Trophy as the outstanding football player on the Pacific Coast.